Close Alert Banner

 Non-Invasive Prenatal Testing (NIPT) Guide

 Non-Invasive Prenatal Testing (NIPT) is a prenatal genetic screening test consisting of blood work after 9 or 10 weeks gestation.
-This test is offered to individuals as either an OHIP-funded or private-pay test depending on the situation.
+This test is offered to individuals as either an publicly-funded or private-pay test depending on the situation.

 NIPT does not routinely come with an ultrasound.
 If a pregnant individual decides to have NIPT from the start, they do not need another screening test (such as eFTS).
 A 11-14 week (nuchal translucency) ultrasound on its own is recommended to get more information about the health of the baby.